-Both Java and Jeroo use a two-step approach to translating source code into machine language.
-First, a compiler translates the source code into an intermediate language.
-Second, an interpreter translates the intermediate language into executable instructions.
-In the case of Java, this intermediate language is called Java Byte Code, and the interpreter is called the Java Virtual Machine.
+Jeroo uses a two-step approach to translating source code into machine language.
+First, a compiler translates the source code into an intermediate language called an object file.
+Second, an interpreter translates the intermediate language, statement-by-statement into executable instructions.